tiberlas/dotfiles/.config/nvim/commands.md

 - `gq` format line to 80 chars
 - `zv` opent folds in text

+## tab/space formating

+command functions are defined *ConvertToTabs* and *ConvertToSpaces*
+- set the indent size with: `: set tabstop=4`
+- convert spaces to tabs; when converting spaces to tabs *you must first set the indent*

 ## format json

 - select the json txt